otakutyrant/New-Words-Loss/README.md

 * Use progression bar like count_pages.
 * ~~Show new words count and top five items.~~
 * ~~Fix config widget size. https://www.mobileread.com/forums/showthread.php?t=354124~~
+* Use calibre.ptempfile instead of txt format so the later is not necessary any more.